-Through its Foundation and the employability initiative Wheatley Works, Wheatley Group has embedded opportunities into the core of its housing, care, property management, and community services throughout Scotland.
+Through its Foundation and employability initiative, Wheatley Works, has embedded opportunities into the core of its housing, care, property management, and community services throughout Scotland.

-Wheatley is committed to providing equitable, inclusive, and diverse opportunities.
 Wheatley Works provides tailored, person-centred support to help customers build skills, confidence, and financial independence.
 In the financial year 2024-2025, we delivered over 1000 training and employment opportunities, with 40% of those opportunities secured within the Group.